An-m1654/inline-1.21.4-port/README.md

 This port only has Fabric in it.
 Not Neoforge.
 I don't plan on doing that port myself as I don't have sufficient knowledge of Neoforge.
 I also don't plan on taking pull requests for Neoforge.

+Also I didn't touch the Jenkins file so it most likely doesn't work.
+I only ported the actual mod, nothing else.

 # Inline

 Inline is a minecraft library for rendering in-line with text.
 It has some player facing features, mostly for fun, but also to serve as examples and helpers for future devs.